tbumi/glacier-upload/README.md

 ## Dependencies

 The script has only one dependency: [boto3](https://github.com/boto/boto3/).
-It is built to run on Python 3 (tested on Python 3.5).
+It is built to run on Python 3 (tested on Python 3.6).
 I have no plans to support Python 2.

-## Roadmap
+## TODO

-If I have the time and willpower (or maybe you could send me a PR ;) ), there is always room for development:

 - Add ability to verify multipart uploads by requesting a list of parts and checking them
 - Add ability to list/cancel in-progress uploads